CS-433/CS-433-Project-2-CWX/README.md

 `dataset.py`: Load images and perform data augment on images.

-'Helper.py`: Some helper functions and image transformation.
+`Helper.py`: Some helper functions and image transformation.

 `mask_to_submission.py`: Convert the prediction results into a submission file.

-`model.py`: model implementation
+`model.py`: Model implementation.
 * Unet
 * LinkNet
 * LinkNet1